PK98/datasciencecoursera/README.md

 # datasciencecoursera
 This repository is for my Data Science course on Coursera

-New Edit -- Added COde to cache inverse of a vector on R
+New Edit -- Added Code to cache inverse of a vector on R